Certificate Award in Medical Interpreting

 - Eligible to register for one the accredited medical/healthcare interpreter certification exams.

 Participants who have passed the Court Interpreting Entrance Exam, with a score of 70% or higher, are eligible to gain entrance to the Medical Interpreting program and are exempt from the Medical Interpreting Entrance Exam.
-For further information, please contact Ms. Dolores Vezzolini at firstname.lastname@example.org for further information.
+For further information, please contact Julian Ramos at email@example.com for further information.

-This program consists of two required courses: Introduction to Medical Interpreting (will be offered in Summer, 2015) and Advanced Medical Interpreting (offered in Fall, 2015).
+This program consists of two required courses: Introduction to Medical Interpreting (offered in Fall 2019) and Advanced Medical Interpreting (offered in Spring 2020).
 Each course will have 40 hours of online instruction.
-Participants must complete Introduction to Medical Interpreting course with a grade of C or higher in order to be allowed to proceed to the second course.
+Participants must complete the Introduction to Medical Interpreting course with a grade of C or higher in order to be allowed to proceed to the second course.
 Participants who complete both courses, with an average grade of C or higher, will receive a certificate of completion.

 Who Should Attend: